opensearch-project/documentation-website/_dashboards/maps.md

 ## Using tooltips to visualize additional data

-The map layers show geopoint and geoshape document fields as locations on the map.
+Document layers show geopoint and geoshape document fields as locations on the map.
 To add more information to the locations, you can use tooltips.
 For example, you may want to to show flight delay, destination weather, and destination country in the Flight destination layer.
 Perform the following steps to configure tooltips to show additional data:

 1. In the **Layers** panel, select **Flight destination**.
 1. Select **Tooltips**.